FlowFans/zealy-campaigns/2023/q4-code-snippets/README.md

 # Code Snippets Challenge for 2023 Q4

-According to the daily question requirements, submitting a code snippet PR will earn the [Zealy quest XP](https://zealy.io/c/flow-community/questboard).
+According to the daily quest requirements, submitting a code snippet PR will earn the [Zealy quest XP](https://zealy.io/c/flow-community/questboard).

 ## Challenges